NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

   String, **required**.
 Filename of the top-level driver script the framework should call to run your diagnostic's analysis.

 ``realm``:
   String or :ref:`array<array>` (list) of strings, **required**.
-One of the eight CMIP6 modeling `realms <https://github.com/PCMDI/cmip6-cmor-tables/blob/3b802b4e94fc36c5c9d1c9234fcace7d81f769c3/Tables/CMIP6_CV.json#L2411>`_ describing what data your diagnostic uses.
+One of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
 If your diagnostic uses data from multiple realms, list them in an array (eg. ``["atmos", "ocean"]``).
 This information doesn't affect how the framework fetches model data for your diagnostic: it's provided to give the user a shortcut to say, eg., "run all the atmos diagnostics on this output."

 Diagnostic runtime
 ^^^^^^^^^^^^^^^^^^